elenafili/Parallel-Systems/PThreads/README.md

 `worker(void* args)`: This function utilizes `approx_percentage()` to compute the number of arrows -that landed in the critical area- for the corresponding thread and then adds the result in the global variable `arrows`, which is guarded by a mutex.

+`threaded_pi(size_t threads, LONG n)`: This functions is responsible for dividing the total number of arrows among the threads, creating and joining the threads, initializing and destroying the mutex used for sychronization and returning the approximation of `pi`.

 **Important**: